Artsakh University

+After the 2023 Azerbaijani offensive and the flight of Nagorno-Karabakh Armenians, the university building was appropriated by the Azerbaijan Ministry of Education for Karabakh University (Qarabağ Universiteti) on November 28, 2023, which started admitting students in 2024.

+Students from Artsakh State University have campaigned for the university to resume operations in exile in Armenia.

 History

 The university was established in 1969, in Stepanakert, the centre of the Nagorno-Karabakh Autonomous Oblast.

 At the time of its establishment, the university was called the Stepanakert Branch of Baku Pedagogical Institute named after Lenin and had only two Chairs: the Chair of Language and Literature and the Chair of Mathematics.
 Education was conducted in Armenian, Azerbaijani, and later in Russian.

 In 1973, the university got an independent status and was renamed into Stepanakert State Pedagogical Institute.

-In the second half of the 1980s, in the beginning days of the new stage of Artsakh Armenians’ liberating movement, the university became the scientific basing epicenter of national struggle.
+In the second half of the 1980s, in the beginning days of the new stage of Artsakh Armenians’ independence movement, the university became the scientific basing epicenter of national struggle.

 As a result, classes at Stepanakert State Pedagogical Institute were temporarily suspended, and the university moved to Vanadzor Pedagogical Institute.
 After the Spitak earthquake of December 7, 1988, the university lecturers and students had to return to Stepanakert, as Stepanakert branch of Vanadzor Pedagogical Institute.

+Artsakh State University

 In October 1992, the Government of Armenia made a decision to merge the Stepanakert branch of Vanadzor Pedagogical Institute with Stepanakert branch of Yerevan Engineering University, renaming the newly established university into Artsakh State University, ASU.

-During the independence of the Nagorno-Karabakh Republic the university has noted significant development.
+During the independence of the Nagorno-Karabakh Republic the university noted significant development.
 The academic year 2008-2009 of the university was marked by the launch of a new educational process - the three-level education, aimed at the three basic cycles: Bachelor, Master and Doctorate Studies - by joining the Bologna Process.
-The educational system is organized in full-time and part-time sections.
+The educational system was organized in full-time and part-time sections.

-The campus of the university comprises three subsidiary buildings and administrative building.
-The university has developed 5 professional faculties with around 3 000 students.
-The 200-member staff of the university encompasses 16 Professors, 78 Associate Professors, 53 Senior Lecturers, 15 Assistants.
+The campus of the university consisted of three subsidiary buildings and an administrative building.
+Prior to 2023, the university had developed five professional faculties with around 3 000 students.
+The 200-member staff of the university encompassed 16 Professors, 78 Associate Professors, 53 Senior Lecturers and 15 Assistants.

-Highly qualified professionals from Artsakh, as well as from Armenia and abroad are invited to deliver lectures on contractual basis.
-Currently there are around 50 postgraduate students enrolled in the Doctorate Study to defend their PhD thesis and be awarded Doctor of Sciences degrees.
+Highly qualified professionals from Artsakh, as well as from Armenia and abroad were invited to deliver lectures on contractual basis.
+Prior to the building's appropriation, there were around 50 postgraduate students enrolled in the Doctorate Study to defend their PhD thesis and be awarded Doctor of Sciences degrees.